mchmarny/sds-demo/README.md

 https://console.cloud.google.com/cloud-build/triggers

-> Make sure to set the region to `us-west1` at the top left of the screen.
+> Make sure to set the region to your region (default: `us-west1`) at the top left of the screen.

 Go through the `Connect Repository` flow.
 The important bits: